nicolas-risberg/public-repo/projects/_posts/2021-04-06-game-project-7.md

 ## Details
 #### <a id="hdr">HDR</a>
-Starting on project 7 we moved to a deferred rendering pipeline instead of regular forward rendering.
+Starting on project 7 we moved to a deferred rendering pipeline instead of forward rendering.
 I took the chance to implement HDR lighting at the same time, using the filmic tonmapping equation of **<a href="https://www.gdcvault.com/play/1012351/Uncharted-2-HDR">Uncharted 2</a>**.
 This vastly enhanced the quality of our emissive lights and improved our control over the lighting over all.

 #### <a id="volumetric_lighting">Volumetric Lighting</a>